 Insurance

-RVs are very expensive and even small damage can be costly to fix.
-It is important to thoroughly check whether an insurance policy is included in the rental price to cover you in possible accidents or damages to the RV.
+RVs are very expensive and even small damages can be costly to fix, so it’s important to have insurance.
+Be sure to check whether an insurance policy is included in the rental price to cover you in possible accidents or damages to the RV.
 You wouldn’t want to take risks in this area by being underinsured during your vacation.

 Should You Get a Monthly RV Rental for Your Next Trip?